EmmanuelInyang/altschool-second-semester/altschool-second-semester-exam/README.md

          chmod +x master-slave-setup.sh

 6. **Execute the master-slave-setup script:**
-   - Finally, I executed the script with the command:
+   - Next, I executed the script with the command:
       ```bash
          sh master-slave-setup.sh